vanackej/risco-mqtt-local/README.md

 ## Credits

-Thanks to [TJForc](https://github.com/TJForc) for the local communication library and [Alessandro Mancini](https://github.com/mancioshell) for his initial work
+Thanks to [TJForc](https://github.com/TJForc) for the initial local communication library and [Alessandro Mancini](https://github.com/mancioshell) for his initial work